 Here at Ideal Fostering, we value diversity as this promotes new ways of thinking and a greater understanding of need.
 Once you have expressed an interest in fostering; your suitability to care for children and young people will be assessed.
-As part of this thorough process we provide training to help you consider your own strengths and skills.
-The pre approval training course (skills to foster) is mandatory and any further training is undertaken following your approval.
+As part of this thorough process we provide training to help you consider your own strengths and skills this includes the mandatory pre approval training course (skills to foster) as well Therapeutic Parenting run by our in house Psychotherapist.
+There are also training sessions with resources for birth children.

 During this stage someone from our agency will visit you to talk further about your household and family.
 During the initial screening assessment you will also talk about your work/care experience and your motivation to foster.
 If you are successful, you will move on to the next stage.

 Mandatory Checks are sought during Stage 1 of the fostering assessment process.
-These include DBS check, Local Authority check and Medical check.
-You will be placed on a Stage One assessment if any of the above could cause concern and we will await the outcome of these checks before the full fostering assessment can begin.
+These include DBS check, Local Authority & LADO check and Medical check.
+You will also be invited to our flagship training course ‘Skills to Fostering’.

 The Stage Two process could take up to 12 weeks.